duplicati/duplicati/Tools/InstallScripts/Windows/README.md

 - PowerShell 5.1 or later
 - Run as SYSTEM (required for correct certificate and credential installation)
-- Access to internet (unless local MSI and VC redist is provided)
+- Access to internet (unless local MSI and VC redist is provided, use -OfflineMode to enforce it)

 ## Usage